Lip Lock: Promotion and singles

 In anticipation of the album, Eve released the song "She Bad Bad", produced by Jukebox, on October 9, 2012.
 It is her first release through her own independent record label, From the Rib.
 An accompanying music video for the promotional single was released on January 8, 2013.
 An official remix of "She Bad Bad", featuring rappers Juicy J and Pusha T, was released on January 23, 2013.

 The album's lead single "Make It Out This Town", featuring guest vocals from Gabe Saporta of the synth-pop band Cobra Starship, was released on February 26, 2013.
 The music video for the song premiered on Vevo on March 29, 2013.
 Eve performed the song for the first time on the May 3, 2013 episode of Late Night with Jimmy Fallon, along with Gabe Saporta and The Roots.
 She performed again the song on Good Morning America on May 14, 2013.
 "Make It Out This Town" was released in the UK on May 26, 2013, trailing Lip Lock by one week.

-In an interview on Rap-Up TV, Eve confirmed that the second official single would be the track "EVE" featuring Jamaican reggae artist Miss Kitty.
+In an interview on Rap-Up TV, Eve confirmed that the next single would be the track "Eve" featuring Jamaican reggae artist Miss Kitty.
 The music video for the song was shot in London in February and premiered on BET on April 29, 2013.
 The day after the single was officially released.
 Eve performed the song on the late night talk show Conan on June 26, 2013.

-In September 2013, Eve said she was choosing between "Keep Me from You" featuring Dawn Richard and "Mama in the Kitchen" with Snoop Dogg as the album's third single, but eventually no more singles were released.
+In September 2013, Eve said she was choosing between "Keep Me from You" featuring Dawn Richard and "Mama in the Kitchen" with Snoop Dogg as the album's next single, but eventually no more singles were released.